PatrykGluszekDS/TensorFlow-Projects-Showcase/Time-Series/README.md

 * **Granularity used here:** **Daily** total rental counts.
 * **Target variable:** `cnt` – total number of bikes rented on a given **day**.

-In the first version of the project, I focus on a **univariate time series**:
+In the first version of the project, there is focus on a **univariate time series**:

 > `y_t = total number of rentals on day t`